cloudpedagogy/cloudpedagogy-ai-capability-briefs/README.md

 # AI Capability Briefs

-**Practical, role-specific guidance aligned to the CloudPedagogy AI Capability Framework (2026 Edition)**
+Practical, role-specific guidance aligned to the **CloudPedagogy AI Capability Framework (2026 Edition)**

 ---

 ## What this repository is

-This repository contains a curated collection of **AI Capability Briefs** — short, focused, professionally written PDF resources designed to help people use artificial intelligence confidently, responsibly, and defensibly in real work.
+This repository contains a curated collection of **AI Capability Briefs** — short, focused, professionally written resources designed to help people use artificial intelligence **confidently, responsibly, and defensibly** in real work.

-Each brief is tailored to a specific role, function, or context (for example: Programme Directors, Research Teams, Public Servants, Communications and Engagement Teams) and applies the **CloudPedagogy AI Capability Framework (2026 Edition)** to the everyday decisions those roles face.
+Each brief is tailored to a specific **role, function, or decision context** (for example: Programme Directors, Research Teams, Public Servants, Communications and Engagement Teams) and applies the **CloudPedagogy AI Capability Framework (2026 Edition)** to the everyday judgements those roles face.

-These briefs are not about tools.
+These briefs are **not about tools**.
 They are about **judgement, responsibility, ethics, and decision-making** when AI becomes part of professional practice.

 ---

 ## Supporting resources in this repository

-In addition to AI Capability Briefs, this repository also includes a small number of **supporting facilitation resources** that help educators, teams, and institutions *use* the Framework and briefs in practice.
+In addition to AI Capability Briefs, this repository also includes a **small, deliberately limited set of supporting facilitation resources** that help educators, teams, and institutions use the Framework and briefs in practice.

 These supporting resources include:

 - **Scenario-based teaching and discussion materials**, such as the *AI Capability in Practice* quiz and facilitator guide, designed for seminars, workshops, and professional development
 - **Facilitation and briefing slide decks**, intended for use in meetings, training sessions, and structured conversations

-These materials are not briefs themselves.
+These materials are **not briefs themselves**.
 They are **enablers** — designed to help people teach with, discuss, and operationalise AI capability across different contexts.

-The briefs remain the primary, standalone decision-support resources in this repository.
+The briefs remain the **primary, standalone decision-support resources** in this repository.

 ---